Part 1

 Smooth It Out

-Copper veneer is rolled onto a cardboard tube for shipping to protect it from bending and creasing in transit.
-But it's very likely that your copper will have a small crease in one or two areas.
-This is normal and easily repaired with a steel roller and a piece of vinyl.
-To remove a crease, set the copper on a smooth surface, place a piece of 30 gauge vinyl over the blemish, and use the steel roller to roll out the wrinkle.
-A few passes will do the trick.
+Copper veneer is rolled onto a cardboard tube for shipping to protect it during transit, but it's possible that your copper will have a small crease in one or two areas.
+This is normal and easily repaired with a polyurethane roller and a piece of thick vinyl material.

 Stickin' It